 Michelle May O'Neil has 24 years’ experience representing small business owners, professionals, and individuals in litigation related to family law matters such as divorce, child custody, and complex property division.
 Described by one lawyer as "a lethal combination of sweet-and-salty", Ms. O'Neil exudes genuine compassion for her client's difficulties, yet she can be relentless when in pursuit of a client's goals.
 One judge said of Ms. O'Neil, "She cannot be out-gunned, out-briefed, or out-lawyered!"

-Ms. O'Neil became a certified family law specialist by the Texas Board of Legal Specialization in 1997 and has maintained her certification since that time.
-Representing clients in litigation before the trial court is an important part of her practice.
-In addition, family law appellate matters are a niche of Ms. O'Neil also handles appellate matters in the trial court, courts of appeals and Texas Supreme Court.
+Ms. O'Neil became a board certified family law specialist by the Texas Board of Legal Specialization in 1997 and has maintained her certification since that time.
+While representing clients in litigation before the trial court is an important part of her practice, Ms. O'Neil also handles appellate matters in the trial court, courts of appeals and Texas Supreme Court.
 Lawyers frequently consult with Ms. O'Neil on their litigation cases about specialized legal issues requiring particularized attention both at the trial court and appellate levels.
 This gives her a unique perspective and depth of perception that benefits both her litigation and appellate clients.